 By Matt Cox

-To the bayou we go for our final best bet of the evening.
+We go way west to island time for our final best bet of Friday.

 Texas State’s resume, to date, may seem accomplished on the surface.
 Wins at Rhode Island and at Cal are no picnic for any mid-major program.